 He was ordained to the diaconate and priesthood in 1981, and bishop in 2005.
 He holds a degrees from Codrington Theological College, Barbados; the University of the West Indies, Barbados; General Theological Seminary, New York; the University of Wales, UK, and Colgate Rochester/Bexley Hall Divinity School.

 Marray is married to Nalini ‘Lynn’ since 1977.
-They have two grown children, Ingram and Amanda, and a granddaughter.
+They have two grown children, Ingram and Amanda, and three grandchildren.